Manny Machado, Padres finalize $350M, 11-year contract

 PEORIA, Ariz.
+(AP)Having signed All-Star slugger Manny Machado for more than another decade, San Diego Padres chairman Peter Seidler was clear about his goal.

+“We’re here to win a championship and we came reasonably close last year.
+We believe we have every chance this year,” Seidler said.
+“Non-conflicted people are saying, hey, the Padres got a shot. … One year soon, the baseball gods will shine on the San Diego Padres and we will have a parade.”

-(AP) — All-Star slugger Manny Machado and the San Diego Padres finalized a $350 million, 11-year contract on Tuesday, the fourth-largest in baseball history.
+San Diego, which has never won a World Series title, finalized a $350 million, 11-year contract with Machado on Tuesday, the fourth-largest deal in baseball history.

 Machado gets a $45 million signing bonus, of which $10 million is payable this Dec.
 1 and $5 million on each Dec.
 1 from 2027 through 2033.